rohanjain65/fall-detection/README.md

 # Setup

-The steps to prepare the environment are outlined below.
+The steps to prepare the environment and download the [fall dataset](https://falldataset.com/) are outlined below.

 1. Create the environment:
 ```bash